Definition of PostgreSQL DECODE() Function

 Illustrate the result of the above statement by using the following snapshot.

-- Consider the following example where we will create a new table by using the CREATE TABLE statement, which will store the details of the tuitions.
+- Consider the following example where we will create a new table using the CREATE TABLE statement, which will store the details of the tuitions.

 CREATE TABLE tuitions (